Perry County, Tennessee: Education

 The county's first high school was opened in Linden in 1922.
 Prior to that, all students wishing to have an education beyond the 8th grade had to attend school outside of the county.
 The county's current high school, Perry County High School, was established in 1963 in Linden with the consolidation of the high schools in Linden and Lobelville.
 A number of parents and school administrators in Lobelville resisted the consolidation due to the distance from Linden, as well as concerns that the new school would not be ready for the beginning of the 1963 school year.
 In response, a special school district was granted to Lobelville by the state legislature in 1963.
 However, in an effort to force the consolidation to proceed, the Tennessee Board of Education ruled that the district did not qualify for any funds and would not be accredited.
 A group of Lobelville parents sued to keep the school district open, with volunteer teachers filling in for the 1963 school year.
-The case went to the Tennessee Supreme Court where it affirmed in 1964 that the State Board of Education was within its rights to deny funding to the special school district with the justification that there was an insufficient number of students in the proposed special district to justify expenditure of resources.
-The consolidation went forward with the Lobelville school closing later that year.
+The case went to the Tennessee Supreme Court, which affirmed in 1964 that the State Board of Education was within its rights to deny funding to the special school district, with the justification that there was an insufficient number of students in the proposed special district to justify expenditure of resources.
+The consolidation went forward, with the Lobelville school closing later that year.

 Prior to the passage of the 1964 Civil Rights Act, the county exploited loopholes in state and federal laws to prevent black children from attending high school in the county.
 In 1954, the county hired a local black farmer and Korean War veteran, McDonald Craig, to drive a bus to transport black children to attend high school out of the county.
 Using a school bus he purchased from a local Chevrolet dealer, who also happened to be descended from Craig's enslaved grandparents' owners, Craig bussed black students to Montgomery High School in Lexington, Tennessee.
 This bussing program lasted until the fall of 1965, when the county's schools were integrated.

 The county's high school graduation rate is very high, at 97.5%, versus a statewide average of 90.4%.
 Approximately 75% of the population over age 25 has a high school diploma or equivalent, while 12% have a bachelor's degree or higher.
 Both are significantly below the statewide averages of 87% and 27%, respectively.

 In 1947, the county established a board and funding for a public library.
 By 1986 two public libraries had been established, one in Linden and another in Lobelville.